Houston vs. UConn NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Houston and its opponents have gone over the current 56-point total in four of 11 games (36.4%) this season.
+- Houston and its opponents have gone over the current 55.5-point total in four of 11 games this season.

-- UConn's games have gone over 56 points in four of 10 chances this season.

-- The two teams combine to average 53.7 points per game, 2.3 less than the over/under in this contest.

-- These two squads surrender a combined 58 points per game, 2.0 more than this contest's over/under.
+- This contest's total is 2.5 points fewer than the 58 these two squads combine to give up per game in 2021.

-- The Cougars and their opponents score an average of 55.5 points per game, 0.5 fewer than Saturday's total.
+- Cougars games this season have an average total of 55.5, the same value as Saturday's over/under.

-- The 53.8 PPG average total in Huskies games this season is 2.2 points fewer than this game's over/under.
+- The 55.5 over/under in this game is 1.7 points higher than the 53.8 average total in Huskies games this season.

 Houston Stats and Trends

-- Houston has seven wins against the spread in 11 games this year.
+- In Houston's 11 games this year, it has seven wins against the spread.

-- This season, the Cougars won ATS in their only game as a favorite of 32.5 points or more.

-- Houston's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Houston has gone over the point total in 54.5% of its opportunities this year (six times in 11 games with a set point total).

-- The Cougars put up 38.2 points per game, comparable to the 37.9 per outing the Huskies surrender.
+- The Cougars rack up 38.2 points per game, comparable to the 37.9 per matchup the Huskies allow.

-- Houston is 5-1 against the spread and 6-0 overall in games when it records more than 37.9 points.
+- Houston is 5-1 against the spread and 6-0 overall this season when the team scores more than 37.9 points.

-- Houston is 2-1 against the spread and 3-0 overall when the team churns out over 450.0 yards.
+- In games that Houston totals over 450 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Cougars have turned the ball over 10 times this season, three fewer than the Huskies have forced (13).

 - Find the latest spread and moneyline odds for Houston at SISportsbook.